Aircraft Noise 2009

 Noise protection areas are established based on standardised noise measurements and consist of two daytime protection zones and, if necessary, an additional night-time protection zone.
 The location and size of the areas are determined by the state government.

-In addition to legal requirements, Berlin Brandenburg Airport (BER), which is in the works, must meet additional noise protection specifications resulting from the planning approval of 2004 (only in German) and the plan amendment of 2009 (only in German).
+With the opening of Berlin Brandenburg Airport (BER) on October 31, 2020 and the permanent closure of Berlin Tegel on May 5, 2021, Berlin’s air traffic is now concentrated around BER.
+In addition to legal requirements, the airport must meet additional noise protection specifications resulting from the planning approval of 2004 (only in German) and the plan amendment of 2009 (only in German).
 Residents within the daytime protection zone, for example, are entitled to financial compensation or the installation of sound insulation.
 This shall ensure that a noise level of 55 decibels is not exceeded inside buildings during the day.